johnemmanuelbond/loggers.larders/content/Articles/TO-DO.md

-Session Prep
-- Flesh out racetrack using Keys to the Golden Vault
-	- Stalls (andreth, hagop, and sigurd)
-	- Thoroughfare
-	- Bandstands (Harps, who else)

-- add morian priest to npc list.
-Is she a grim sage? -> yes, why write the grim sages if you don't use them.

 Immediate Timeline
 - Day 3 (Monday):
 	- players roll for Esmellia
-		- Con save to do anything
+		- Con save (10) to do anything
-		- Persuasion check to talk to guard
+		- Persuasion check (13) to talk to guard
-		- Wis save against *suggestion*
+		- Wis save (15) against *suggestion*
-		- Investigation check to find party
+		- Investigation check (15) to find party
 	- John rolls for Chaz:
-		- Wis to go back to taverns: He followed Rhedda back to the track, wasn't seen
+		- Wis (DC 13) to go back to taverns: He already followed Rhedda back to the track, wasn't seen
 	- Early Morning: 7 Harport Goons and 1 Harport thug threatens mariah at the caverns... looking for the party.
 Just following orders from Moser at the racetrack
 	- frank and ophelia's wedding, party plans to crash.
 Rhedda (at least) is working security in the guardhouse.
 - Day 4: